taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 6

 Eireena leads the way, flanked by Serena and Asoka.
 Iri, feeling bolder, is now balanced on top of Asoka's head, who dutifully eats oatcakes and drinks juice.
-Asoka and Iri take comfort in the embroidered tapestry lining the hallways, depicting familiar passages and stories from Biononymous scripture.
+Asoka and Iri take comfort in the embroidered tapestry lining the hallways, depicting familiar shapes and patterns from the Biononymous textile lexicon.

-Eireena: **"Asoka, when was the last time you visited your avó Iúna?"**

-Asoka: **"You know my avó Iúna?"**

-Eireena: **"I've known your avó for many years, since before The Burning.
-We were part of an international project to create affordable, easy-to-use water and air filters.
-We perfected the process of doping natural fibers with eSyrup, so that we could make the finest, softest of organzas, with exceptional filtration properties and very simple voltage-treatment protocols.
-We wove miles and miles of this eSyrup thread into filters that we gave away for free, to anyone who needed it!
-It was our way of politely giving Space Consortium and their patents the finger."**

-Eireena: **"But it wasn't enough -- Space Consortium's body mods were still everywhere!
-I have such fond memories of late nights, ranting over drinks about how body mods were just embedding all these trackable, *hackable* devices right into our bodies, with no option to get off the radar!
-It was gonna ruin society, we were very convinced."**

-Eireena: **"But there *are* some undeniable advantages to having powerful technology right at your fingertips.
-And we were discovering that our organzas were capable of so much more than just filtering the water and the air.
-So we decided that we needed to keep the option for living without body mods on the table, by researching *alternatives* to body mods, and the only way to do *that* was to create a religion, because in those days, religions had the best defense against government interference."**
+They reach a large tapestry mural depicting The Burning, and the procession slows down to admire it.
+The mural shows the Space Barges fleeing into orbit on their super strong and finer-than-hair space elevator cables, eSyrup-doped [carbon nanotubes](https://en.wikipedia.org/wiki/Carbon_nanotube) sparkling as underneath, Earth collapses into chaos thanks to violent cyclones, intensely pouring acid rain, blistering heat and drought, and toxic atmospheric chemicals.
+The mural shows everyone planetside, including the Biononymous, fleeing underground and crowding themselves into caves.
+The mural then shows the years spent suffering in this underground existence, unable to grow much, without any of the basics of civilization, crowded underground with too many people.
+So many people die during those years, from hunger, from restless violence, and from environmental poisoning.

+Next, the mural moves on to when the Biononymous, led by Mother Bird, the First Weaver, are able to make their way back to Mother Bird's textile factories, and recover not only miles upon miles of top quality air-and-water-filtering organzas, but also the means to make more.
+This allows the Biononymous to create living and farming structures above ground.

 ### Page 7

-Eireena: **"But then The Burning happened, and everyone we feared much abandoned us anyway, on a planet that *they'd* trashed."**

-Serena: **"Until they came back to demand food, fuel, and whatever the hell they wanted...not much has changed."**
+The final scene of the mural shows the Space Barges coming back to Earth, as the Orbiters return to plant the flag of the World Government on the planet.
+Eireen runs her hand along the World Government flag embroidered into the mural.

+Eireena: **"You know, I never really liked the World Government.
+In my mind they're still the Space Consortium, the tech company that abandoned its users and hid up in orbit for nearly 23 years.
+In those first few years underground, so many people died because they couldn't get crucial components of their body mods repaired or replaced."**

+Eireena: **"So I wasn't pleased when they came back and begged us for 30% of our yearly harvest, and I'm not pleased now that they are stationing military personnel at the Green Havens."**

+Serena: **"Something else hasn't stopped bothering me...where did the Beasts come from?
+How did they survive the Burning?
+What have they been eating to get so huge?"**

+Eireena: **"And the timing is too convenient!"**

+### Page 7

 Eireena pulls back a tapestry, which, to a naive eye looks no different from any of the other wall tapestries in terms of its function.
 But behind this tapestry is another small room.
 Inside is a tall wooden dresser.
 Eireena holds the tapestry open and gestures everyone inside before her.

 Eireena: **"Please."**

 Serena opens the tall wooden dresser.
 Inside is an exquisite outfit of the Biononymous, embroidered in elaborate tiny patterns and dressed on a flat mannequin.
 Neatly folded in the bottom of the dresser is a utility belt on top of a large cloth satchel.
-Asoka looks closer and gasps -- the tiny patterns are in the style of their home Haven!
+Asoka looks closer and gasps -- there are tiny beaver and sugar maple motifs, the style of their home Haven!
 Asoka reaches with their hand, then hesitates.

 Asoka: **"May I?"**